PA Home Health Aide Accused Of Pelosi Laptop Theft Surrenders

 Lund also obtained now-deleted footage where Williams was seen entering the U.S Capitol with the same clothing she was wearing in the first video, according to the affidavit.

 The ex stated that Williams intended to send the computer to a friend in Russia, who then planned to sell the device to SVR, Russia’s foreign intelligence service.
-He later mentioned that the transfer of the computer to Russia fell through and was unsure if Williams destroyed the device, according to the affidavit.
+They later mentioned that the transfer of the computer to Russia fell through and was unsure if Williams kept or destroyed the device, according to the affidavit.

 Pelosi's deputy chief of staff, Drew Hammill, confirmed in a tweet Jan.
 8 that a laptop was taken from a conference room but said, "It was a laptop that was only used for presentations."